-Dr. Oleh Slupchynskyj is a distinguished, Double Board Certified and fellowship trained Facial Plastic Surgeon in New York City offering specialized cosmetic and reconstructive surgical expertise specific to the head, neck and face.
+Dr. Oleh Slupchynskyj is a distinguished, Double Board Certified, Fellowship Trained Facial Plastic Surgeon in New York City offering specialized cosmetic and reconstructive surgical expertise specific to the head, neck and face.

-In private practice for over 10 years with offices on the Upper East Side in New York City and Chatham, New Jersey, Dr. Slupchynskyj is sought after by patients from around the globe for his pioneering techniques in Facial Cosmetic Surgery, with proven, outstanding results.
+In private practice for 20 years with offices on the Upper East Side in New York City and Chatham, New Jersey, Dr. Slupchynskyj is sought after by patients from around the globe for his pioneering techniques in Facial Cosmetic Surgery, with proven, outstanding results.

 Although non-surgical procedures offer excellent temporary solutions to cosmetic enhancements, they do not provide permanent results.
 With technological advances in Lip Augmentation Surgery, we are able to deliver more precise results, faster recovery options and safer surgery to our patients.
 Surgery is not just for the aging face, but also for those that desire to change what mother nature failed to give us: fuller lips (as well as smoother complexions, higher cheekbones and sculpted faces.)

 Permanent lip augmentation results in beautifully sculpted and lifted lips with materials that resist absorption into the body, unlike temporary injectables.
 This procedure is generally performed under local anesthetic, and in some cases, light sedation.

 The gold standard Non-Surgical Lip Enhancement is achieved with the use of temporary injectable fillers once based on bovine (cow) derived collagen.
 Now, we have fillers created from non-animal, biocompatible (causes no harm to the body) as well as biodegradable (able to be broken down by the body) substances.
 They include: hyaluronic acid, hydroxyapatite, and poly-L-lactic acid.